Xtendify/Simple-Calendar/readme.txt

 = 3.0.9 - TODO =

 * Fix: Fixed all-day events with an end time showing on an extra day.
+* Fix: Fixed a bug with site default timezone setting not pulling in correctly.
 * Tweak: Make always enqueue option enabled by default for new installs.
 * Tweak: Translations moved from .po/.mo files to official wordpress.org translation packs.